mikedilger/mosaic-spec/docs/rationale.md

 Tags specify a value length not a length of the whole tag.
 This allows tags of 256 bytes in length to be represented (with a value length of 253).
 Otherwise a tag of such length could not fit its length (256) into a single byte.
-Value lengths > 253 must be considered invalid.
+Value lengths > 253 MUST be considered invalid.

 Some tag types start with padding in the value in order to better align their data.